jcburley/joker/README.md

 $
 ```

-(Don't forget to `git pull origin master` on your other development machines after updating test results, to avoid having to do the `git merge` dance when you make changes on them and try to `git push`.)
+(Don't forget to `git pull gostd gostd` on your other development machines after updating test results, to avoid having to do the `git merge` dance when you make changes on them and try to `git push`.)

 # Formalities